-If planning permission is secured, we expect to start construction in 2031.
-The level of construction activity on site would vary throughout the 18-month construction period.
+Upon securing planning permission, we expect to start construction in late 2026.

+Construction will be undertaken over approximately 18 to 24 months.
+The level of activity on site would vary throughout this period.

-NatPower will submit a Construction Traffic Management Plan (CTMP) and agree this with Swale Borough Council.
+NatPower will prepare a Construction Traffic Management Plan (CTMP) and agree this with North Yorkshire Council.
 The CTMP will set out how we will manage construction activities and any traffic moving to and from the site.

-90 FTE Jobs Construction jobs
+90 FTE Jobs

+Construction jobs